telepresenceio/telepresence/README.md

   Normal  Started    3m20s  kubelet            Started container traffic-agent
 ```

+### Troubleshooting

+The telepresence background processes `daemon` and `commector`both produces log files that can be very helpful when problems are encountered.
+The files are named `daemon.log` and `connector.log`.
+The location of the logs differ depending on what platform that is used:

+- MacOS `~/Library/Logs/telepresence`
+- Linux `~/.cache/telepresence/logs`

 ## Comparison to classic Telepresence

 Telepresence will launch your command or a shell when you start a session.
 When that program ends, the session ends and Telepresence cleans up.